 4-1.
-Contents of the demand for correction request
+Content of the demand for correction

-The correction demanded by the demandee with the Written correction request as of May 16, 2011 is to correct the following contents a) described in Claims 1, 2, and 7 of the scope of claims of the Patent invention to the following contents b) (Hereinafter referred to as "the Matters of correction."
-Underlines are added by the body to indicate sections that are to be corrected.).
+The correction demanded by the demandee with the Written demand for correction of May 16, 2011 is to correct the following contents a) described in Claims 1, 2, and 7 of the scope of claims of the Patent invention to the following contents b) (Hereinafter referred to as "the Matters of correction."
+Underlines are added by the body to indicate sections that are to be corrected.)